 Educator Toolkit for Behaviour

-This program can be delivered as an in-service workshop (Click here to request a quote)
+This program can be delivered as an in-service workshop

 OR as an online self-paced program.

-Register for the online program here
+Register for the Online Course Here

-Join us for a powerful class to re-think and re-frame the role of teachers and educators in supporting children’s emerging social and emotional competence.
+Join Dr Louise Porter & Sandi Phoenix for a powerful class to re-think and re-frame the role of teachers and educators in supporting children’s emerging social and emotional competence.

-Register for the online program here
+Register for the Online Course Here

 Learn how to provide a therapeutic response with Trent Savill from Complex Care.
 This training has been designed for educators supporting vulnerable children and families who have been exposed to trauma.

-Complete this quick survey and we'll send you a comprehensive quote to meet your Kindy Uplift needs
+Complete this quick survey and we'll send you a comprehensive quote to meet your Kindy Uplift needs.

 Our coaches are trained in solution focused, strength based coaching methods.
 We have a collective 147 years experience in the education and care sector.